 In 1107, Norman lord Henry de Beaumont, Earl of Warwick, received from king Henry I, the authority on the Gower Peninsula.
 During this period, Wales consisted of independent principalities and kingdoms, often waging war with each other.
 Since there was no centrally coordinated Norman invasion of Wales, lords such as Henry de Beaumont were encouraged to conquer border land on their own.
 This strategy required a large number of castles to suppress resistance and strengthen governments in the newly conquered territories.
 One of the at least seven, that was then built on the peninsula, was the castle of Henry de Beaumont in Pennard.

-In 1203, the lordship of Gower was granted by king John to the de Braose family.
-One of its members, William de Braose, at the end of the 13th century, rebuilt the castle into a stone building.
-Perhaps this was caused by the dispute that William then had with John de Monmouth, bishop of Llandaff, and the desire to strengthen his position.
+In 1203 Gower was granted by King John to the de Braoses, a prominent family of Anglo-Norman nobility from Briouze, Normandy.
+Members of this family played a significant role in the Norman conquest of England and the subsequent power struggles in England, Wales and Ireland.
+One of its members, William de Braose, transformed the castle into a stone structure at the end of the 13th century.
+Perhaps this was due to the dispute that William then led with John de Monmouth, Bishop of Llandaff, and the desire to strengthen his position.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.

 Lindsay E., The castles of Wales, London 1998.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.

 The Royal Commission on Ancient and Historical Monuments of Wales, Glamorgan Early Castles, London 1991.